 While you can argue that EVERY countertop is a solid surface, this refers to acrylic with resin countertops.
 (For those who were curious, the opposite of “solid surface” is “porous surface,” with materials such as marble and soapstone)

 The composition of this synthetic material makes it impervious to bacteria and mildew, so it is innately hygienic.
-Perfect when you take a shower and drip water everywhere on your vanity after a gym workout.
+It is perfect when you shower and drip water everywhere on your vanity after a gym workout.

-Solid surface comes in a variety of colors; some can mimic the appearance of luxurious materials, but not the texture.
+Solid surfaces come in various colors; some can mimic the appearance of luxurious materials but not the texture.
 Integrated countertop sinks are available in this material for that seamless vanity and sink look.

 Due to the particulars of this surface, this is not a DIY project.
 You will need professionals to install a solid surface countertop on your bathroom vanity.